Tamara Taxman

-Tamara de Braga Taxman (born February 24, 1947) is a Brazilian American actress, singer, television presenter and writer.
+Tamara de Braga Taxman (born February 24, 1947) is a Brazilian actress, singer, television presenter and writer.
 She is best known for portraying the witch Leocádia, in the children's TV series Detetives do Prédio Azul.

 Biography

-Taxman was born in Woodstock, New York.
+Taxman was born in Woodstock, Illinois.
 Her father was from Rock Island and her mother was from Varginha, Minas Gerais.
 She went to Brazil at the age of three months.